Getting to the city

-Explore the cafes - there are hundreds of pretty cafes across Saigon serving local coffee and other drinks.
+Explore the cafes - there are hundreds of pretty cafes - many of them 24 hours - across Saigon serving local coffee and other drinks.
 Try the cafe apartment at 42 Nguyen Hue street.

 Explore the alleys - the alleys are where you can experience the local life.

-One set of interesting bunch of alleys is in the Japantown, it is like someone magically transported Japan into South East Asia.
+One set of interesting alleys is in the Japantown, it is like someone magically transported Japan into South East Asia.

 Try Saigon and Vietnamese food - Check the websites linked below to find food and other activities in Saigon

 Make local friends - Saigon is a friendly city, and it is very easy to make friends with the locals.